klifa90/KLAutoUpdater/Readme.md

 ## XML Formatting and customization options

-versionCode (int) = versionCode to compare installation version apkUrl (string) = URL of latest APK default (string) = Informational patch notes to show to the user forceUpdate (boolean) = If the update should block the use of the application or not (if yes, the user will not be able to use the application before updating)
+* versionCode (int) = versionCode to compare installation version.
+* apkUrl (string) = URL of latest APK.
+* default (string) = Informational patch notes to show to the user.
+* forceUpdate (boolean) = If the update should block the use of the application or not (if yes, the user will not be able to use the application before updating).

 NOTE:

 If forceUpdate == true ,then 2 options will be available: download new version or quit application.

 If forceUpdate == false, then the 2 options will be: download new version or ignore.

 ## Strings